123outerme/Gateway-to-Legend/README.md

 A Puzzle-RPG hybrid game.
 More details soon, but in a nutshell it started as a remake of an earlier game I made that became it's own thing with its own ideas.
 The core gameplay involves solving puzzles, collecting money, and defeating bosses.

+## >> Gameplay <<
+Gameplay includes solving puzzles and defeating enemies.
+Small enemies can be defeated fairly easily, and provide a small amount of loot.
+Bosses are complex, difficult to fight, and provide large rewards!

+## >> Coins, Techniques, and the Upgrade Shop <<
+You can collect coins by defeating enemies and bosses.
+You can use these coins to buy health upgrades and special techniques in the Upgrade Shop.
+Equip these powers to use new abilities like the Dash Dodge,

+## >>  <<

 ## >> Legal Stuff <<

 The word "I" refers to the creator of Gateway to Legend, Stephen Policelli.